britzl/defold-sharing/README.md

 * ```text``` (string) - Optional text to share

 ### share.file(path, [text])
 Share a file (with optional text) using a native sharing dialog.
 On Android the file will first be copied to a predefined location and then shared using a FileProvider.
 In order for this to work you need to follow the additional setup steps for Android mentioned above.
+Files are shared with their original filename and extension.
+This will allow iOS to offer different kinds of applications depending on the shared content.

 **PARAMETERS**
 * ``` path``` (string) - Full path to the file to share